mlab817/faqs/src/bureau-of-plant-industry/what-are-the-updates-and-control-measures-for-other-pests-and-diseases-other-than-faw.md

 ---
  title: What are the updates and control measures for other pests and diseases other than FAW?

-tags: ["updates","control","measures","pests","diseases","faw"]

  ---

-### Bureau of Plant Industry
+## Bureau of Plant Industry

-## What are the updates and control measures for other pests and diseases other than FAW?
+# What are the updates and control measures for other pests and diseases other than FAW?

  - Damping-off in Onion: Affected 556.49 ha of area (i.e. 39.87% infestation); Regional Crop Protection Center (RCPC) 11 installed pheromone trap and sprayed Astron and Prevathon.